 However, event correlation must be configured very carefully, as it can negatively affect event processing performance or, if misconfigured, close more events than intended (in the worst case even all problem events could be closed).
 A few configuration tips:

 If the 'Allow manual close' setting is enabled for trigger, then it's possible to manually close problem events generated by the trigger.
-This is done in the frontend when updating a problem.
+This is done in UI during event acknowledgement.
 The event is not closed directly – instead a 'close event' task is created, which is handled by the task manager shortly.
 The task manager will generate a corresponding OK event and the problem event will be closed.